EJM logo EconJobMarket®

 Development; Growth • Macroeconomics; Monetary

-1. Apply through EconJobMarket.org.
-To receive full consideration, this application should be submitted by 16 November 2025 (midnight GMT).
-Please submit a cover letter, a CV, two research papers and three letters of reference.
+1. Apply through EconJobMarket.org To receive full consideration, this application should be submitted by 16th January 2026 (midnight GMT).
+Please submit a cover letter, a CV, one research paper (additional submissions are welcome but not mandatory), and two letters of reference.

 Please make sure to complete both parts of the application process.